 Client Eligibility Screening Process

-For an individual to receive Title V MCH FFS services, three criteria must be met:
+For a person to receive Title V MCH FFS services, three criteria must be met:

 - Texas resident; and

-- Not eligible for other programs/benefits providing the same services.
+- not eligible for other programs or benefits providing the same services.

 If documentation is not available or is insufficient to determine eligibility, contractor staff should ask the individual to designate a contact person to provide the information.